siddarthpushparaj/bootsmooth-materialize/README.md

 ### Activating the theme

 1. Login to the WordPress admin panel
+2. Go to Plugins > Add New
+3. Install and Activate**Timber** Plugin
-2. Go to Appearance > Themes
+4. Go to Appearance > Themes
-3. Select Bootsmooth Materialize
+5. Select Bootsmooth Materialize
+6. Click Activate
-4. Click Activate and reload the site
+7. Visit the site

 ## Customizing the stylesheet